 It was loads of fun & I wouldn’t trade it for the world.
 I definitely feel more confident with traveling on my own.
-Whenever I was nervous about something I simply prayed about it and that calmed me down.
+Whenever, I was nervous about something I simply prayed about it and that calmed me down.
 It almost felt like I’m been traveling for the longest.
 It felt so natural.
 I was able to easily communicate with people; even complete strangers!
 (That’s really big for me!)
 I checked in the hotel, I took public transportation; a bus and two trains to downtown all on my own! & I didn’t forget anything.
 The only downside was that I didn’t plan any sightseeing.
-Other than that I had a fantastic time.
+Other then, that I had a fantastic time.
 I even started planning my next trip as I was getting off the plane from Canada.
 I’m thinking at least one trip every 6-7 months.

 Post Trip Reality:

 Weather: It was really nice.
 Not nearly as hot as Florida it was more of a dry heat; which is so much better than a wet heat.
 It was chilly when the sun went down but nothing that I needed a winter coat for.
 Also no rain!

 Plane Ride: Ascending sucked because my ears popped like crazy, maybe it’s because I haven’t flew since 2008.
 The descent wasn’t too bad.
 I had my knitting with me so they time flew by.
 When I was flying back t; maybe it’s because I haven’t flew since 2008.
 Coming back was a breeze though; I was asleep (or trying to sleep) for most of the time; my flight was in the AM.

 Hotel: There was wifi and my room was amazing. & I had it all to myself.